There are many types of snakes in Indiana. They are distinctive and have evolved to fit into various environments and niches.

 8. Midland Brown Snake

-The distinctive brown color of Midland Brown Snakes (Toreria dekayi wrightorum) is complemented by gray undertones on the sides and a deeper brown color on the dorsal surface.
+Midland Brown Snakes (Toreria dekayi wrightorum) have a distinctive brown color, which is complemented by gray undertones on the sides and a deeper brown color on the dorsal surface.

 The lateral markings on this snake are also dark brown.
 One of the most frequent locations for these types of snakes in Indiana sightings is swamps.

-The Cottonmouth Snake, sometimes confused with the Midland Brown Snake, is a snake that likewise inhabits marshes and has a similar size and coloring.
+The Cottonmouth Snake, sometimes confused with the Midland Brown Snake, is a snake that inhabits marshes and is similar in size and coloring.

 The Midland Brown Snake, a non-venomous species, is the northern variation of the native North American Dekay’s Brown Snake, which is well-known for consuming snails and slugs.